ItsNiceCraft/ItsNiceCraft/README.md

 #### // recent stars

 - [ManimCommunity/manim](https://github.com/ManimCommunity/manim) - A community-maintained Python framework for creating mathematical animations.
-(2 days ago)
+(3 days ago)
-- [3b1b/manim](https://github.com/3b1b/manim) - Animation engine for explanatory math videos (2 days ago)
+- [3b1b/manim](https://github.com/3b1b/manim) - Animation engine for explanatory math videos (3 days ago)
 - [projectdiscovery/naabu](https://github.com/projectdiscovery/naabu) - A fast port scanner written in go with a focus on reliability and simplicity.
-Designed to be used in combination with other tools for attack surface discovery in bug bounties and pentests (6 days ago)
+Designed to be used in combination with other tools for attack surface discovery in bug bounties and pentests (1 week ago)
 - [SteamRE/DepotDownloader](https://github.com/SteamRE/DepotDownloader) - Steam depot downloader utilizing the SteamKit2 library.
-(6 days ago)
+(1 week ago)
 - [SteamRE/SteamKit](https://github.com/SteamRE/SteamKit) - SteamKit2 is a .NET library designed to interoperate with Valve&#39;s Steam network.
 It aims to provide a simple, yet extensible, interface to perform various actions on the network.
-(6 days ago)
+(1 week ago)

 ## // metrics